Photo by Michael Shi

 DANCENOW Silo at Kirkland Farm

-Moving Spirits' Artistic Director, Tamara Williams is continuously studying and teaching African Diaspora Dance Forms.
-Her research is focused in spiritual dances of the African Diaspora.
-She is currently reconstructing Ring Shout movements of the deep south and will create a dance on camera and a documentary of her work in 2017 and 2018.
+Moving Spirits' Artistic Director, Tamara Williams continuously studies and teaches African Diaspora Dance Forms.
+Her research focuses in spiritual dances of the African Diaspora.
+She is currently reconstructing Africa American Ring Shout movements of the early 1800s.
+Click here to view documentation of her Ring Shout investigations.

 Bahia Dance Project